Skillet Beef Pot Pie

 How to Make Pot Pie in a Skillet

-Brown: In a large oven-safe skillet brown the ground beef with the onion and garlic until the meat is no longer pink.
+- In a large oven-safe skillet, brown the ground beef with the diced onion and garlic until the meat is no longer pink.
 Drain off the excess fat if needed.

-Thicken: Sprinkle the flour over the beef mixture and stir to combine.
-Stir in the milk and broth and simmer until the liquid is thickened.
+- Sprinkle the flour over the beef mixture and stir to combine.
+Then stir in the milk and broth and simmer until the liquid is thickened.

 I don’t have an oven-safe skillet.
 What else can I use?

-What else can you add to beef pot pie?
+What else can I add to beef pot pie?

-Mushrooms would work really well!
+Mushrooms would taste delicious in the ground beef pot pie!
 You can also add other herbs like fresh parsley or dried herbs like oregano.
 Sometimes I add a few tablespoons of Worcestershire sauce to amp up the savory flavor!

 You will love how easy it is to make pot pie with ground beef!
 Not to mention it’s a one-pan meal – dinner will be on the table in no time with hardly any clean-up.
 I know you will love it as much as we do – enjoy!